smatyas/github-api-test/README.md

  The "repo" scope is needed for:
     - listing all repositories accessible by your user.
         _This includes public and private repositories that you can access through any organization membership as well._
+    - listing all pull requests accessible by your user.
+        _This includes public and private repositories that you can access through any organization membership as well._
     - listing all deploy keys accessible by your user.
-        _The user has to be the owner/admin for the repo._
+        _The user has to be the owner/admin of the repo._
     - adding deploy keys for the repositories the user can access.
-        _The user has to be the owner/admin for the repo._
+        _The user has to be the owner/admin of the repo._

 2. Place your secret token to `app/config/parameters.yml`